 \section{Methods}

 Total emission ($T_{\rm{tot}}$) measurements of the sky (per pixel $p$) across radio frequencies ($\nu$) contain several temperature contributions:

-where $T_{\rm{diff}}$ is the contribution from diffuse Galactic emissions, $T_{\rm{ps}}$ is from point sources large enough to be measured as distinct features by the instrumental beam and $T_{\rm{cosmo}}$ is from cosmological backgrounds such as the CMB, the neutral hydrogen background (21\,cm emission) and the unresolved radio point source collectively known as the Cosmic Radio Background (CRB).
-Cosmological backgrounds contribute a constant single value across all pixels of the sky, such as the CMB monopole of 2.725\,K as well as anisotropies around this monopole value, which vary across pixels. $T_{\rm{inst}}$ represents a frequency dependent monopole inherent to each individual experiment.
-Whilst, all of the observational data used in this work are calibrated from receiver units into Kelvin, only one survey has an absolutely calibrated temperature zero-level.
+where $T_{\rm{diff}}$ is the contribution from diffuse Galactic emissions, $T_{\rm{ps}}$ is from point sources large enough to be measured as distinct features by the instrumental beam and $T_{\rm{cosmo}}$ is from cosmological backgrounds such as the CMB, the neutral hydrogen background (21\,cm emission) and the unresolved radio point sources collectively known as the Cosmic Radio Background (CRB).
+Cosmological backgrounds contribute a constant single value across all pixels of the sky, such as the CMB monopole of 2.725\,K, as well as cosmological anisotropies ($T_{\Delta\rm{cosmo}}$) around this monopole value which vary across pixels. $T_{\rm{inst}}$ represents a frequency dependent monopole inherent to each individual experiment.
+Whilst, all of the observational data used in this work are calibrated from receiver units into Kelvin, only two surveys have absolutely calibrated temperature zero-levels: Haslam 408\,MHz and Landecker 150\,MHz.
 This means that all other surveys are measuring temperature variations across the sky above an arbitrary zero-level determined by their own data reduction pipeline.

 In order to measure the diffuse Galactic synchrotron emission spectral index, we must isolate the diffuse Galactic synchrotron emission at each pixel and frequency.
 For this we make two main assumptions about radio data: \begin{enumerate} \item Diffuse Galactic emission at frequencies under 3\,GHz consists of only synchrotron and free-free contributions.
 Anomalous microwave and thermal dust emissions are negligible within this frequency range. \item The CMB, CRB and 21\,cm spatially varying signals at each frequency are so small in comparison to the spatially varying signal coming from our own Galaxy at each frequency that they can be considered negligible. \end{enumerate}